twilight-project/forkscanner/spec/spec.md

 specs_v2
 # SPECS for ForkScanner

-Responsibility of this Fork monitor will be to detect forks in BTC chain as well and check for double spends.
+Responsibility of this Fork Scanner will be to detect forks in BTC chain as well and check for double spends.
 Please ensure that following requirements are met.

 ## Requirements: